vizia/vizia-book/src/basic/modifiers.md

 View modifiers allow for the properties of a view to be modified in a declarative way.

-We can set the font color of the `Label` like so:
+For example, we can set the font color of a `Label` with the following style modifier:

 ```rust
 use vizia::prelude::*;